-A spokeswoman for Indiana Secretary of State Connie Lawson, the president of National Association of Secretaries of State, said Lawson requested a list of the states where there were hacking efforts.
+A spokeswoman for the National Association of Secretaries of State said the group has requested a list of the states where there were hacking efforts.
 In most cases, states said they were told the systems were not breached.

 Federal officials said that in most of the 21 states the targeting was preparatory activity such as scanning computer systems.